Managing obesity in children and adolescents

 99th onwards | Severe obesity |

-3. A waist to height ratio (waist circumference divided by height) of greater than 0.5 is a useful indicator of central adiposity and is predictive of cardiovascular risk in school-aged children and adolescents.3
+3. A waist-to-height-ratio (waist circumference divided by height) of greater than 0.5 is a useful indicator of central adiposity and is predictive of cardiovascular risk in school-aged children and adolescents.4

 A thorough clinical history is central to the assessment of a child’s or adolescent’s current and potential future health complications, as well as for assessing their modifiable lifestyle practices.
-Assessment of psychological and social health should be included because children and young people with obesity especially are at increased risk of a range of associated health problems, including poor self-esteem, depression and disordered eating.
+Assessment of psychological and social health should be included.
+Children and young people living with obesity are especially at increased risk of a range of associated health problems, including poor self-esteem, depression and eating disorders, including binge eating disorder, bulimia nervosa and atypical anorexia nervosa.56 Several brief self-report questionnaires can be used to screen for the possible presence of eating disorders such as Eating Disorder Examination Questionnaire – Short Form (EDE-Q 7), the Eating Disorder Screen for Primary Care (ESP), and the InsideOut Screener.
+If screening suggests an eating disorder is present, a follow-up comprehensive assessment is recommended.
+When an eating disorder is confirmed, this should be prioritised in line with the guidelines.

-Clinical investigations of potential obesity-associated complications are appropriate in most adolescents with obesity, and in all patients with severe obesity, with clinical signs or history suggestive of complications, or with a family history risk of type 2 diabetes or heart disease.
-Investigations normally include liver function tests and fasting glucose, lipids and possibly insulin levels.
-Assessment of micronutrient deficiencies should also be considered.14
+Clinical investigations of potential obesity-associated complications are appropriate in most adolescents living with obesity, and in all people living with severe obesity, with clinical signs or history suggestive of complications, or with a family history risk of type 2 diabetes or premature heart disease.
+Investigations normally include liver function tests and HbA1c and fasting glucose, lipids and possibly insulin levels.
+Assessment of micronutrient deficiencies should also be considered.27

 Management approaches

-The primary aims of weight management may include a change in weight-related outcomes such as BMI maintenance, reduction or an altered BMI trajectory.
-Other aims may include improvements in obesity-related complications and/or a reduction in markers relating to risk of future complications.5
+The primary aim of obesity management may include a change in weight-related outcomes such as BMI maintenance, reduction or an altered BMI trajectory.
+In pre-pubertal children living with overweight, and some living with obesity with no weight related complications, weight-related outcomes should centre on weight maintenance rather than weight loss, allowing the child to grow into their body size.8 Other aims may include improvements in obesity-related complications and/or a reduction in markers relating to risk of future complications.9

-The first-line approach for child and adolescent overweight and obesity involves behavioural modification to manage weight.
-In addition, particularly for post-pubertal adolescents with more severe obesity, there may be a need for intensive dietary approaches, anti-obesity pharmacotherapy and/or bariatric surgery in combination with lifestyle change.
+The first-line approach for child and adolescent obesity management involves behavioural modification to manage weight.
+In addition, particularly for post-pubertal adolescents living with more severe obesity, there may be a need for intensive dietary approaches, obesity management medications and/or bariatric surgery in combination with support for behaviour change.

-This approach to weight management has several overarching principles4 including:
+This approach to weight management has several overarching principles7 including:

 - management of associated risks and complications